bioinsilico/rcsb-embedding-search/README.md

-## RCSB Protein Structure Embedding Search
+RCSB Protein Structure Embedding Search
+---

 This repository contains the scripts to train a neural network model for Protein Structure Search based on 3D structure embeddings.

 A web application implementing this method is available at [rcsb-embedding-search](http://embedding-search.rcsb.org)

+If you are only interested in using the model use [rcsb-embedding-model](https://github.com/rcsb/rcsb-embedding-model) minimal repo.

 ### Embedding Model
 The embedding model consists of two components: